Fade BG Image

 "Huh?
 Wait, where's the door wedge?!"

-"It's gone… I've never heard of them disappearing this fast.
-That should have lasted at least a day…"
+"It's gone… I've never heard of one disappearing this fast.
+That thing was supposed to hold for at least a day…"

-"Did you skimp and reuse an old one?
-Did we miss some special mechanism?
-No, maybe a monster moved it?"
+"Did you cheap out and reuse an old one?
+Did we miss some kind of special mechanism?
+Or wait, maybe a monster removed it?"

-"I don't know, but anyway, a puzzle appeared when the door closed."
+"No clue, but either way, a puzzle appeared when the door shut."

-What, so that's what kind of item it was? … Come to think of it, that might have been in the [Introduction to Dungeon Studies].
-Crap, I forgot.
-This must be another piece of fake common knowledge that Haku-san spread, like the [Safety Zone].
+What, so that's the kind of item it was? … Come to think of it, that might have been written in [Introduction to Dungeon Studies].
+Crap, I forgot about it.
+Is this another piece of fake common knowledge that Haku-san spread, like the "safe zones"?
 I'll make sure to have golems remove them from now on.
 Using mice might work too.

 "… What now?
 Looks like we can't get out without solving the puzzle?"